wiseman-timelord/Cpp-Vulkan-Agi/README.md

 ## Requirements:
 - Vulkan compatible Graphics Card with 8GB+, a graphics card with enough vram to individually load the models you choose (there is no gpu selection, so I advise, solid color desktop and shut down media intensive apps).
-- System Memory 32GB+, enough system memory to load all 3 of the models you choose AT THE SAME TIME.
+- System Memory 32GB+, or enough system memory to load all 3 of the 7b models you choose AT THE SAME TIME, for fast-load on-demand.
 - Python, Developed on [Python 3.12.x](https://www.python.org/downloads/release/python-3120/?ref=upstract.com) Non-WSL, untested on others.
-- [Windows](https://www.ebay.co.uk/b/bn_2683753), most will work, but its developed on Windows 10.
+- [Windows 10/11](https://www.ebay.co.uk/b/bn_2683753), but its developed on Windows 10.
 - [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) with "Desktop development with C++" installed, so pip can install things like `pyamdgpuinfo`.
 - [Qwen-Agent Framework](https://github.com/QwenLM/Qwen-Agent), without dropping my files into that, they wont work.
 - [Requirements.txt](https://github.com/wiseman-timelord/QwenAgent-Interface/blob/main/requirements.txt), mostly from the framework, are installed by the configurator.